Detainee Visiting Regulations

 • All persons and property on the Sheriff's Office grounds are subject to being searched.

-• No cameras, cell phones, "Smart Watches," MP3 players, and/or any other electronic devices are allowed.
+• No cameras, cell phones, "Smartwatches," MP3 players, and/or any other electronic devices are allowed.

-• If it is discovered that you have taken any photographs in the facility the camera or photographic device may be confiscated.
+• If it is discovered that you have taken any photographs in the facility, the camera or photographic device may be confiscated.

 • Bags, purses, briefcases, and/or other items are not allowed in the visiting area.

 • Any item issued to you remains the property of the Kane County Sheriff's Office.
-You are solely responsible for any loss of and/or damage of said items and may be assessed a fee for these actions.
+You are solely responsible for any loss of and/or damage to said items and may be assessed a fee for these actions.

 • The Kane County Sheriff's Office is not responsible for the loss and/or damage to any property secured in lockers and/or left unattended at the facility.